 Today the Wampanoag Reservation is on Martha’s Vineyard.
 The Wampanoag were given around 33,000 acres by the English crown.
 It is said that Governor William Bradford (the second governor of Plymouth Bay Colony) set aside land that is now Mashpee for the Wampanoag since he realized there would be wars if they did not have land.

 3. Wampanoag beliefs

-The Wampanoag refer the earth as Turtle Island.
+The Wampanoag refer to the earth as Turtle Island.
 They traditionally believe in a Great Spirit.
 They honor Mother Earth as the source of life and believe all creatures are connected to the cycle of life and respect each creature and its role in the cycle.
 The Wampanoag are known as the People of First Light or the People of the Dawn.
-I have read that Wampanoag means this but I also have read that it means people of the southeast.
+Some also suggest that the name means People of the Southeast.

 4. Wampanoag housing

 The traditional house of the Wampanoag are wetus which are sometimes called wigwams.
-The wetu is a dome shaped house with a hole in the roof to allow the smoke to escape from the fire.
+The wetu is a dome-shaped house with a hole in the roof to allow the smoke to escape from the fire.
 The frames were created by men using 100 or so saplings.
-The walls were made of cattail mats and bulrushes as well as bark.
-I was told by a Wampanoag in the winter it was common for the boys to run out of the wetu and jump in the snowbank naked to cool off since the wetu was so hot on the inside.
+The walls are made of cattail mats and bulrushes as well as bark.
+I was told by a Wampanoag that in the winter it was common for the boys to run out of the wetu and jump in the snowbank naked to cool off since the wetu was so hot on the inside.

 5. Inheritance through mothers